-Students will write 4 brief reports on the skill-building tutorials that they attend during the course, which will be due on the Friday following each tutorial (i.e., July 17, 24, 31, and August 7).
-In these reports (2 pages max), students will summarize the key takeaways from the tutorial materials (PowerPoint slides and group discussion), discuss how this content can be applied to their course assignments, and add their own personal reflections.
+Students will write 4 reports based on the skill-building tutorials that they attend during the course, which will be due on the Friday following each tutorial (i.e., January 22, February 5, February 26, March 12).
+In these short reports (2 pages max), students will summarize the key takeaways from the tutorial materials, discuss how this content can be applied to their course assignments, and add their own personal reflections.
 These will each be graded out of 2.5% (for a total of 10%).
 They will be assessed in terms of completeness, quality, and thoughtfulness of the reflections.
-More detailed instructions and a rubric will be posted on Quercus.
+Detailed instructions and a rubric will be posted on Quercus.